akerfel/Tor-video-latency-thesis/README.md

 # Tor-video-latency-thesis
-KTH bachelor thesis.
-Title: Measuring latency for live video calls routed via vanilla and modified Tor
+This repo includes the LaTeX files for our bachelor thesis.
+Title: Measuring latency for live video calls routed via vanilla and modified Tor.
+You can download the complete thesis [here](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1596640&dswid=-6261).

 ## Measuring video latency source code
 [You can find the source code used for measuring video latency here.](https://github.com/akerfel/video-latency-analyzer)